Is NDF Forex Built for Restricted Currencies? Cash Settlement, Offshore Pricing & Hedging Use

 NDF Forex vs Spot — What Timing Problem Does Each One Solve?

 Spot solves an immediate or near-immediate exchange need, while NDF Forex solves a future-date restricted-currency hedge need.
-The choice is fundamentally bounded by the calendar; spot provides current settlement liquidity, whereas an NDF locks valuation for a horizon stretching months into the future [1].
+The choice is fundamentally bounded by the calendar; spot provides current settlement liquidity, whereas an NDF locks valuation for a horizon stretching months into the future (Bank for International Settlements (BIS), 2025).

 NDF Forex vs Deliverable Forward — What Is the Core Structural Difference?